Beginners’ and Improvers’ Groups

-The Beginner Groups meet at 6.30pm every Wednesday in the Senior School Gym (Webb House) Burgess Hill School for Girls, Keymer Road, Burgess Hill.
-We cater for three levels, 'Learn to Run', Beginners & Improvers.
+The Beginners’ Group meet each Tuesday (daytime) and Wednesday (evening).
+We cater for Beginners & Improvers.
 In all groups, we always go at the pace of the slowest runner and no-one is ever left behind.

-The beginners session is for people who can run for approximately two miles at a slow pace and is made up of jogging / walking if necessary.
-We are out for about 30mins maximum and we can cover around 2miles.
-This 30mins is made up of games / relays etc with recovery breaks and so is not all constant running.
+The Beginners’ session is for people who can run for approximately two miles at a slow pace and is made up of jogging / walking if necessary.
+We are out for about 40-45 minutes maximum and we can cover around 2-3 miles.
+This time is made up of games, relays, efforts or just running etc with recovery breaks and so is not all constant running.

 After a few weeks / months, you may well discover your running legs.
-If this is the case, you can try our Improver group.
+If this is the case, you can try our Improvers group.
 This group is out for around 45-50mins and can cover around 3-4miles.
-The games / drills within the session are a little bit faster & longer but still nothing to worry about.
+The games / drills within the session are a little bit faster and longer but still nothing to worry about.
+It is also suitable for new members with a little bit more running or fitness background or those returning to running or coming back from injury.

 "I was never sporty at school, and always did my utmost to avoid the weekly cross country sessions across the fields around my home town.
 As recently as two years ago, I didn't "get" running and couldn't understand the draw of running around in Lycra, especially for 26.2 miles!
 I thought running clubs were for elite athletes who talked in strange tongues about pacing, skins and fartlek!
 Then my husband Neil cajoled me into joining him at Burgess Hill Runners.
 I was so anxious that I would be the slowest plodder and would hold everyone up, puffing, panting and turning red at the back!
 How wrong was I?
 The beginners class I joined made me feel instantly welcome.
 My fellow runners, and the enthusiastic and encouraging coaches made me feel as though I was a proper runner no matter what.
 No-one gets left behind at BHR!
 The coaches are skilled, and know how to get the best out of a group of runners.
 The sessions consist of different efforts which are challenging, but not beyond the capabilities the range of runners there.
 Perhaps more importantly, the sessions are fun and sociable.
 Over the last two years, I've gained so much confidence in my ability to run, and enjoyment from running, that I've completed two marathons, six half marathons and many fun runs - all with the massive support and companionship of the brilliant people I've met at BHR.
 There's nothing like running with my friends at the club and BHR has become a massive part of my life now." - Nichola (Nick) Dawson